izouxv/museum-projekt/README.md

 ## Credits

- * This Repo based on Bonfire made by Rafael Barbosa which is based on Flame Engine
+ * This Repo based on Bonfire made by Rafael Barbosa.
+ * Bonfire itself is based on the flame engine.

 ## Support Rafael